GregoireCampos99/sports_betting/ReadMe.md

 - quotes: The Odds API (first approach: we want to keep it free. we will only grab quotes 24h before kick off. ~306 games per season, The Odds limit is 500 requests / month) can also use Sportsbook API (50/day), OddsAPI.io (500/month) or API-Football (100/day)

+We need to get injured players, player stats, team stats (can be inferred from player stats if no transfer during the season).
+After looking around, I decided to go with the $19 monthly subscription with api-football, to get good data coverage - the end goal being to train a model, I need a solid dataset.
+In order to get more familiar with the datastructure, I built a script explore_data_pipeline.py, that realizes calls to build in-house SQL-like datasets.

 # set up the environment:

 in powershell (dl python 3.11.9 if needed):